Taylorwaldo/Python-Summer-Learning-Journey/README.md

            - Rock crushes Scissors
            - Paper covers Rock
            - Scissors cut Paper
-        5. Player sees the result (win, lose, or draw) with eye-catching ASCII art
+        5. Player sees the result (win, lose, or draw) with ASCII art

-      The game offers a visual experience with detailed ASCII art representations for each choice and outcome.
+      The game offers a visual experience with ASCII art representations for each choice and outcome.
   - **Skills Practiced**
     1. Random module for computer selection
     2. Conditional logic for game rules